ProfessorKazarinoff/ansible-jupyterhub/steps.md

 ansible-playbook jupyterhub_setup0.yml
 ```

-All of the variables you saved should be printed out and the location of the Digital Ocean Oauth Key should be shown.
+All of the variables you saved should be printed out and the location of the Digital Ocean OAuth Key should be shown.

 ## Fill in variables in vars/local.yml and vars/host.yml